s-horiguchi/portfolio/content/_index.md

 - json
 ---

-**Shuhei A. Horiguchi (堀口 修平) is a Master Student** at the [Laboratory for Quantitative Biology](https://research.crmind.net/index.html), Institute of Industrial Science, the University of Tokyo.
+**Shuhei A. Horiguchi (堀口 修平) is a Master student** at the [Laboratory for Quantitative Biology](https://research.crmind.net/index.html), Institute of Industrial Science, the University of Tokyo.

-I am interested in analogy between artificial and biological systems.
+I am interested in an analogy between artificial and biological systems.

 **Research interest:**